Ben Vaughn: Biography

-Ben Vaughn grew up outside Philadelphia in Collingswood, New Jersey.
+Vaughn grew up in Mount Ephraim, New Jersey, outside Philadelphia, and graduated from Audubon High School.
+He lived in Collingswood, New Jersey for several years before moving to California.
 At age 6, his uncle gave him a Duane Eddy record and forever changed his life.
 He started playing the drums in a garage band when he was 12, then transitioned to the guitar.
-After school he would go to a local department store, where he would borrow the guitars and practice over chord sheets.
+After school, he would go to a local department store, where he would borrow the guitars and practice over chord sheets.

 In 1983, he formed the Ben Vaughn Combo.
-The band was together five years, releasing two albums and touring the U.S. several times.
-They received rave reviews in Rolling Stone and People magazine and video airplay on MTV.
+The band was together for five years, releasing two albums and touring the U.S. several times.
+They received rave reviews in Rolling Stone and People magazines as well as video airplay on MTV.
 The attention inspired Marshall Crenshaw to record Vaughn's "I'm Sorry (But So Is Brenda Lee)" for his Downtown album.

 Vaughn embarked on a solo career in 1988, recording several critically acclaimed albums, touring extensively in Europe and the U.S., and receiving more MTV exposure.
 During that period he produced three records for the Elektra Records American Explorer series (Memphis rockabilly legend Charlie Feathers, Muscle Shoals country soul singer Arthur Alexander) and recorded "Cubist Blues" a collaboration with Alan Vega and Alex Chilton.
-He also scored two films (Favorite Mopar and Wild Girl's Go-Go Rama), as well as appearing as a frequent guest commentator on nationally syndicated radio shows Fresh Air and World Cafe.
+He also scored two films (Favorite Mopar and Wild Girl's Go-Go Rama), as well as appeared as a frequent guest commentator on nationally syndicated radio shows Fresh Air and World Cafe.